 Location: Hemet, California, United States

-An award-winning educator with more than 40 years of professional experience, Dr. Smith is highly regarded for his work leading Weber State University to new standards of teaching, particularly in the area of collaborative learning.
+An award-winning educator with more than 40 years of professional experience, Dr. Smith is highly regarded for his work leading Weber State University to new standards of teaching, particularly in the area of collaborative and experiential learning.
 “By involving students heavily in learning rather than the more familiar lecture approach to teaching, it allows students to become more engaged in their studies thus leading to far greater academic successes,” he explains of his progressive approach.
-Dr. Smith’s philosophy overhauled the university’s standards and placed a strong emphasis on the outcomes of education.
+Dr. Smith’s philosophy overhauled the university’s mission and standards and placed a strong emphasis on the outcomes of education.
 Furthermore, he exhibited leadership in integrating women into academia.
 He first joined the faculty in 1981 as the vice president of academic affairs.
 After 12 years, he became provost and then assistant to the president three years later.
 In total, Dr. Smith committed himself to the university for 17 years before retiring in 1998.

 For more information, please visit: